- City Departments & Offices

 - Is this a city-led project?

-- Why is the City considering putting money toward this project?
+- Why has the City provided financial support for this project?

 - Why is this redevelopment happening now?